ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 ![Image](https://www.forlinx.net/docs_assets/images/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual/1776740683969_23d45d81_3305_4cf6_bfd3_2aa804d5ca10.png)

-Step1:  Click “Upgrade Firmware”;
+**Step1:**  Click “Upgrade Firmware”;

-Step2:  Click “Firmware” and browse to locate the update.img file you wish to flash;
+**Step2:**  Click “Firmware” and browse to locate the update.img file you wish to flash;

-Step3:  Click ““Upgrade” to flash.
+**Step3:**  Click “Upgrade” to flash.

 If the loader is damaged and cannot enter Loader Mode, you can force the board into Maskrom Mode by holding down the Maskrom button (located to the right of the RTC battery holder on the carrier board) and then pressing the Reset button.
 At this point, the system will indicate that a MaskROM device has been detected.
 You can then proceed with the flashing process, which is the same.

-**Note: Do not click “Device Partition Table” while in Maskrom Mode, as this operation is invalid.
+**⚠️Note: Do not click “Device Partition Table” while in Maskrom Mode, as this operation is invalid.
 Flashing individually in Maskrom Mode will not clear the U-Boot environment variables.**

 ##### 3.1.3 OTG Step-by-Step Flashing

 During R\&D, full reflashing is time-consuming.
 This section introduces OTG-based individual partition flashing.
 (Note: This function is only applicable in the Loader Flashing Mode.)

-After a full compilation, individual partition images can be found in the`build/latest`.
+After a full compilation, individual partition images can be found in the `build/latest`.

 ```c
 OK-yocto-source/build/latest$ tree